 I believe breaks in treatment are beneficial so individuals may invest in other areas of their development.

 I believe that even as we address an individual's difficulties we should not neglect the development of his/her abilities.
-Rather we must help each individual develop his/her strengths to the best of his/her potential.
+Rather we must support each individual so he/she may develop his/her strengths to the best of his/her potential.

 I believe reading is key in oral and written language development.
-In fact, I believe it is THE "medication" for language.
+In fact, I believe it is THE language "medication".

-I believe we should be working at the individual's active learning loci*: with a slight tweak, the individual develops at his/her own speed.
-We should not target the individual's difficulties, rather we should observe his/her active learning loci in order to facilitate his/her development in authentic social commerce.
+I believe we should be working in the proximal zone of development: we should observe what he/she is actively striving to learn in order to facilitate his/her development in authentic social commerce.

 Practically any authentic activity can serve as a context for the treatment of language.
 When we work within the individual's active learning loci*, generalization is never an issue.